Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

 ## Filamentalist Version Selection ##

 One version is not necessarily better than the other.
 The Filamentalist Classic has slightly better Tensioner system geometry making it a bit smoother in the filament grip/slip modulation.
 The FV3 is "sexier" and accomodates wider spool widths in less horizontal space which can be useful for fitting in existing enclosures or across the top of a printer.
-Below is a selection table to help wit you decision.
+Below is a selection table to help with your decision.

 <p align="center"><img src="https://github.com/Enraged-Rabbit-Community/ERCF_v2/blob/master/Recommended_Options/Filamentalist_Rewinder/Assets/Selection_Table.png" width="1000" height="800">